Judi Bari: Aftermath

 While the bombing investigation was underway, Earth First! organizers proceeded with training and demonstrations in several timber towns: Fort Bragg (July), Eureka, and Fortuna.
 Before they got underway, the Mendocino County Board of Supervisors was considering legislation to regulate the size of protest signs and standards, in order to curb violence by demonstrators.
 Meanwhile, Redwood Summer organizers debated whether to cancel demonstrations in the woods as being too dangerous.

 On May 29, representatives of Redwood Summer were pleased to reach an agreement with some of industry: they signed with small local logging companies to support nonviolent and non-destructive protests of timber harvesting.
-Activist eventually continued events of Redwood Summer, demonstrating in some of the timber towns.
+Activists eventually continued events of Redwood Summer, demonstrating in some of the timber towns.
 The demonstrations by environmentalists were generally countered by demonstrations of numerous loggers and their families.
 The latter believed that their jobs and lives were jeopardized by proposed restrictions on logging.

 Redwood Summer ended with Earth First! claiming success because they had trained so many volunteers in nonviolent resistance.
 But the numbers of participants in protests were smaller than organizers had hoped for.
 In addition, by September, the New York Times was reporting that antagonism between environmentalists and timber workers seemed to have increased.
 State voters defeated Proposition 130, which would have restricted logging, on November 6, 1990.
 The campaign against it had emphasized its support by Earth First!.